-Arrival of new (Council requested) dispenser to be located at the Apex Livestock Bore site, a non-potable water source reflected in the green stripe colours chosen for this dispenser (Figure 1).
-Council's other water dispensers located near the Depot at Tenterfield and park at Urbenville as potable supples are solid blue in colour (Figure 2) with installation expected to be completed in May 2021.
+Arrival of new (Council requested) dispenser to be located at the Apex Livestock Bore site, a non-potable water source reflected in the green stripe colours chosen for this dispenser.
+Council's other water dispensers located near the Depot at Tenterfield and park at Urbenville as potable supples are solid blue in colour with installation expected to be completed in May 2021.

-Bore line project is continuing with second pad formed at Archery (Figure 3 and 4).
+Bore line project is continuing with second pad formed at Archery, Shirley park has been formed with new flood tower.